craig-davis/craig-davis.github.io/_posts/2019-07-16-KLX250S-Performance-Mods-and-Basic-Upgrades.markdown

 I added [a Battery Tender](https://amzn.to/2SnzpOm) and if you don't have one already, get [the USB adapter](https://amzn.to/2XHr4uC) for it so that you can charge you phone if you haven't added an accessory port to the bike.

-I added a small Pelican case to  the tail of mine, and it was great to be able to lock it with a small padlock.
+I added [a small Pelican case](https://amzn.to/2Sn7GNx) to  the tail of mine by drilling some small holes and using hose clamps to the tail luggage rack.
+It was great to be able to lock it with a small padlock.
 For saddle bags for longer rides I used a set of [Ranger Bags](https://ridermagazine.com/2015/02/03/dirt-bagz-ranger-saddlebags-review/) from [Dirtbagz](http://www.dbzproducts.com/).
 They hold a fair bit of gear and held up well.
 The never had in problems when I dropped the bike and never tore or had any issues.
 I kept some small dry bags in them for rainy days.

 ## Engine Mods